 CRISPR Knock-In, Knock-Out, Conditional Knock-Out Rat

-Cas9-CRISPR method will be used to generate rat models that contain point mutation(s), small reporter insertions and conditional knockouts.
+CRISPR-Cas9 technology will be used to generate rat models that contain point mutation(s), small reporter/ gene insertions and conditional knockouts.
 The CRISPR/Cas9 system uses the Cas9 nuclease to facilitate RNA-guided site-specific DNA cleavage.
 The system consists of two components: (1) mammalian codon-optimized version of the Cas9 protein carrying a nuclear localization signal to ensure nuclear compartmentalization in mammalian cells; (2) guide RNAs (gRNAs) to direct Cas9 protein to sequence-specifically cleave the targeted DNA.
 The advantage of CRISPR/Cas9 over ZFNs or TALENs is its scalability and multiplexibility in that multiple sites within the mammalian genome can be simultaneously modified, providing a robust, high-throughput approach for gene editing in mammalian cells.

 We can generate rat models with several gene expression modalities with high success rate.
 Some of the models in our portfolio includes:

 - Constitutive knock-in, knockout models; point mutation rat models

 - Conditional knockout rat models (Example: LoxP- Cre)

 We can also generate more advanced rat models using Applied StemCell's proprietary TARGATT™ technology: